JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-configuration.md

 <td>
   <list>
     <li>Team members need to set up a full development environment on their machines.</li>
-    <li>iOS developers have to learn how to use Android Studio and Gradle.</li>
+    <li>iOS developers have to learn how to use IntelliJ IDEA or Android Studio and Gradle.</li>
     <li>Managing changes becomes difficult as more code is shared and the team grows.</li>
   </list>
 </td>